Lifeline Application Rejected? 6 Reasons & How to Fix It

 2. Address Mix-ups in the Database

-If the address you typed doesn’t match official records, you will get an nlad error free tablet message.
+If the address you typed doesn’t match official records, you will get an NLAD address error.
 This happens most often if you forget an apartment number or live in a brand-new building that isn’t in the system yet.

 The fix: Use the map tool inside the application to drop a pin on your exact home.
 If you are mailing things in, send a utility bill or a lease that shows your name and address.